 What is NBA Spread Betting?

-A Spread Bet is basically an assumption of how an NBA match-up will pan out.
+A Spread Bet is basically an assumption of how an NBA match-up will pan out, with points handicaps given to each team.

 NBA Point spread betting is recognizable by the use of the + or – symbols.